Alverd02/Double-Pendulum/README.md

 ## -How this programs work

-I use fortran to compute the numerical solutions for each system and then using python(pygame) I make the simulation.
+I use fortran to compute the numerical solutions for each system and then using python(pygame) I make the simulation.\n

 ![python_na2kb2hl0Q](https://github.com/Alverd02/Double-Pendulum/assets/118913394/efeb7794-48db-49f6-8e36-1883fd7cfbbe)